JDrocks450/KrabbyQuestEmu/README.md

 ## How Do I Play?
 Right now, the setup is difficult as this project is still incomplete.
 However, it is possible.

+  >*!
+See Completed - Launcher/Installer above for latest news !*

 *You must have Blender installed!*

  1. Extract an original copy of the game to a directory.